yt-project/yt/doc/source/developing/testing.rst

 In order to run the answer tests locally:

-* Create a directory to hold the data required by the answer tests one wishes to run
+* Create a directory to hold the data you'll be using for the answer tests you'll be writing or the answer tests you'll be running.
+This directory should be outside the yt git repository in a place that is logical to where you would normally store data.

-* Fill this directory with the required data
+* Add folders of the required data to this directory.
+Other yt data, such as ``IsolatedGalaxy``, can be downloaded to this directory as well.

-Next, yt needs to be made aware of where it can find the data.
-This is done by setting the config parameter ``test_data_dir`` to the directory with the test data downloaded from https://yt-project.org/data/.
+* Tell yt where it can find the data.
+This is done by setting the config parameter ``test_data_dir`` to the path of the directory with the test data downloaded from https://yt-project.org/data/.
 For example,

 .. code-block:: bash

    $ yt config set yt test_data_dir /Users/tomservo/src/yt-data

+this should only need to be done once (unless you change where you're storing the data, in which case you'll need to repeat this step so yt looks in the right place).

-To run the answer tests locally, you must first generate a set of gold standard answer files using a "known good" version of yt.
-Once done, then update to the version of yt you want to test and run the tests again so that the results can be compared to those contained in the gold standard answer files.
+* Generate or obtain a set of gold standard answer files.
+In order to generate gold standard answer files, wwitch to a "known good" version of yt and then run the answer tests as described below.
+Once done, switch back to the version of yt you wish to test.
+* Now you're ready to run the answer tests!

 As an example, let's focus on running the answer tests for the tipsy frontend.
+Let's also assume that we need to generate a gold standard answer file.
+To do this, we first switch to a "known good" version of yt and run the following command from the top of the yt git directory (i.e., `$YT_GIT`) in order to generate the gold standard answer file:

 .. note::
     It's possible to run the answer tests for **all** the frontends, but due to the large number of test datasets we currently use this is not normally done except on the yt project's contiguous integration server.